citp/privacy-policy-historical/p/pa/pal/palemoon.org.md

 By using our sites and services, you indicate, as a user, that you trust our integrity and handling of your data.
 If you cannot, for any reason, place this kind of trust in us, then you should refrain from using our sites and services.

-Additionally, although we will do our best to provide full transparency and privacy of your personal information, we cannot 100% guarantee your data's safety due to the distributed nature of our sites and global distribution of assets, and reliance of our sites and services on third party providers.
-We cannot be held liable for any losses , monetary or otherwise, resulting from your visits, the use of our sites and services, or the personal information collected on/by them.
+Additionally, although we will do our best to provide full transparency of our operations and privacy of your personal information, we cannot 100% guarantee your data's safety due to the distributed nature of our sites and global distribution of assets, and reliance of our sites and services on third party providers.
+We cannot be held liable for any losses, monetary or otherwise, resulting from your visits, the use of (or inability to use) our sites and services, or the personal information collected on/by them as part of their operation.

 ### Amendments